Helen Alexander (businesswoman)

 Dame Helen Anne Alexander DBE (10 February 1957 – 5 August 2017) was a British businesswoman.
 She served as the chairman of UBM plc.
-She had an MA from Oxford, an MBA from INSEAD and in 2016 was awarded the Legion d'Honneur.
+She had an MA degree from Oxford and an MBA degree from INSEAD, and in 2016 was awarded the Legion d'Honneur.

-She was Chancellor of the University of Southampton (2011–2017).
+She was Chancellor of the University of Southampton from 2011 to 2017.

 Early life

 Alexander was born in Geneva to Bernard Alexander, a British lawyer who worked for the United Nations High Commissioner for Refugees, and Tania Benckendorff.
 Her mother was Russian (with roots in Estonia) and her maternal grandmother was Moura Budberg, adventuress, muse, and suspected double agent.
 Through her, Helen Alexander was related to Nick Clegg, sometime Deputy Prime Minister, whose paternal grandmother, Kira von Engelhardt, Baroness von Smolensk, was Budberg's niece.

 Alexander was educated at St Paul's Girls' School in London.
 She earned a degree in geography from Hertford College, Oxford in 1978 and graduated from INSEAD in 1984.